 - Results in impaired LV filling with resultant pulmonary edema and clinical CHF

-- At the bedside, difficult to differentiate the two
+- At the bedside, difficult to differentiate the 2

 - Diastolic dysfunction is becoming increasingly understood